mech-lang/mech/README.md

 // Check that the numbers were added together assert_eq!(core.store.get_cell(1, 1, 3), Some(Value::from_u64(3)));

-// We can add another row
+// We can add another row to Table 1 let mut txn2 = Transaction::from_changeset(vec![
-// Create a new table, and add two values to it let mut txn2 = Transaction::from_changeset(vec![ Change::Add{table: 1, row: 2, column: 1, value: Value::from_u64(3)},
+  Change::Add{table: 1, row: 2, column: 1, value: Value::from_u64(3)},
   Change::Add{table: 1, row: 2, column: 2, value: Value::from_u64(4)},
 });
 core.process_transaction(&txn2);

-// Table 1 should look like this now:
+// Table 1:
 // ┌───┬───┬───┐
 // │ 1 │ 2 │ 3 │
 // │ 3 │ 4 │ 7 │